jeanfrancoisgratton/stubber/README.md

 ___
-A CLI tool that generates the directory structure, build scripts, and packaging metadata for a new Go project, following a personal CI/CD convention (Alpine APK, Debian/Ubuntu DEB, and RHEL/Fedora RPM packaging, plus a ready-to-build Go skeleton).
+A CLI tool that generates the directory structure, build scripts, and packaging metadata for a new Go project, following a personal CI/CD convention (Alpine APK, Debian/Ubuntu DEB, Archlinux .pkg.tar.zst and RHEL/Fedora RPM packaging, plus a ready-to-build Go skeleton).

 Everything is generated from templates embedded in the binary